 For a call center, that’s apt of course, but otherwise, it doesn’t tell the whole story.

 Contact centers are more like data detectives.
 They gather and analyze information about customer interactions from all those different communication channels I mentioned earlier.
+Contact centers can even use data collection tools to collect feedback on important metrics like NPS and CSAT to gauge customer satisfaction.
+These help contact centers measure the success of the work they do day to day and learn where improvements are needed to enhance the customer experience.

 This helps them learn more about what customers want, how to serve them better, and what marketing strategies are most effective.